rushio-consulting/md2codelab/README.md

 ## What to expect using this tool?

 * creating codelabs using markdown specification and some extra add-ons
-* having a main codelabs web page dynamically build like this [one](https://codelabs.developers.google.com/) with a color that depend on category.
+* having a main codelabs web page dynamically build like this [one](https://codelabs.developers.google.com/)

 ## How do I use it ?